Tgentil/Bancos-em-SVG/README.md

 possivéis trocas:

-1. uniprime
+1. Uniprime
-2. unicred
+2. Unicred
-3. quality digital
-4. mercado mercantil
+3. Quality Digital BANK
+4. Banco Mercantil do Brasil
+...

 ## Licença